israelg99/Kindred/README.md

 To adapt and win different environments, the agents ought to be versatile.

-**The best models in a given environment are in bold; models in italic can't solve the environment.*
+**Bold models solved the environment while italic ones did not.*
 ### Cart Pole
 - (**dq_dnn.py**) Double Q-learning with a Deep Q-Network using Boltzmann Q-Policy with a large Experience Replay.